JosChavz/T4GSupport/README.md

 `make access` - This will give you access to the container in the case that something needs to be generated *(e.g. component, container, etc.)*

 `make clean` - This will remove the container.
 Note that all your work is still saved on your local machine.

+*Note:* Only run one Angular server that is running on port `4200`.
+Any other servers that uses a different port will not work due to the Docker container not exposing those ports.

 ---